00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 - BaseCreditPool is the core pool contract.
 It extends BasePool and implements ICredit.
 We expect most pools on Huma protocol to be running on BaseCreditPool.
 - ReceivableFactoringPool is the special contract for receivable factoring.
 It extends BaseCreditPool and supports functions related to receivables.

-BaseFeeManager, BasePoolConfig, HumaConfig and EvaluationAgentNFT are important supporting contracts.
+BaseFeeManager, BasePoolConfig, HumaConfig and EvaluationAgentNFT are important supporting contracts that are composed into the pool contracts.

 - BaseFeeManager implements all the functions related to fee settings and calculations.
 - BasePoolConfig manages all the configurations specific to a pool.
 Technically, all the functions can reside in BasePool as well.
 They are separated into this contract purely because the contract size for BaseCreditPool is getting close to Ethereum’s 24K contract size limit.